hex-plex/Light-Gun/Raspi-c/README.md

 The configuration should start working by now and should start responding to each button clicks.
 ### Point mapping
-Run the PointCalibration.cpp to get the mapping store do note have the camera as parallel to the screen as possible .
+Run the ScreenCalibrate application to get the mapping stored. do note that the camera must be parallel to the screen as much as possible.